Weave Code

 symfony/uid

-Symfony UID provides an object-oriented API to generate and represent unique identifiers.
-Supports ULIDs and UUIDs (v1 and v3–v8) with implementations that work on both 32-bit and 64-bit CPUs.
+Symfony UID component offers an object-oriented API to generate and work with unique identifiers.
+Includes ULIDs and UUIDs (v1 and v3–v8), with implementations compatible with both 32-bit and 64-bit systems for consistent, portable IDs.

 View on GitHub